 We bless them and instruct them in the way of God.
 We remove the grave clothes from their lives just as Jesus instructed his disciples to do after Lazarus was called forth still bound from the tomb.

 We share the joy of salvation with singing and rejoicing, and making melody in our hearts.
 We praise God with songs, hymns and spiritual songs.
 We share and rejoice in the wonderful testimonies of deliverance.

 We lay on hands to heal the wounds of the afflicted and we take authority over demonic powers which would attempt continued harassment of a the fledgling believer, who is still struggling to sort out things which are spiritual from things which are soulish or psychological.

 We feed the young with milk and the old share meat.
 We are not owned by any other but hold another's interest in common with our own.
 We know the ruthless operations of a spiritual enemy who is always at work to enter into the fellowship, to steal the glory, to divide and conquer, to steal our confidence and our joy.

-against him.
-The zeal of the father's house has
+zeal of the father's house has eaten us.

 Church should not a matter of scheduled meeting times for the believer, the doors are never closed in the temple of the human heart.
 The altar is not mortar or wood, it is a place within us, a holy place sanctified by God by the blood of a lamb most Holy, A lamb without spot or blemish.